 At diydoctor we have lost count of the times we have been asked about a DIY method of repainting a bath, resurfacing a bath or just repairing a leak in a bath.
 If your bath is leaking from the joints between the bath and the walls you need to see our leaking bath or shower project on just that.
 Coincidentally, this project is also presented by Plumbworld!

-This project has been divided into different segments covering just about every bath repair scenario you could think of: All of the products below can be found in their bathroom section.
+This project has been divided into different segments covering just about every bath repair scenario you could think of.

 Repairing Scratches in Baths

 The strong abrasive content of most bath cleaners are able to harm and scratch acrylic surfaces.
 The Acryl-Star paste has been especially formulated to be completely compatible with acrylic surfaces.
 The polishing paste removes lime deposits, discolouration and heavy soiling while at the same time removing existing scratches.
 There is no obnoxious smell.
 Shake the tube well before use and apply with a soft, moist cloth or sponge.
 Rinse off with warm water...How simple is that!!

 Removing Scuffs from Baths and Mould from Tile Grout

 An amazing product available at Plumbworld is the bath scuff removing rubber.
 Simply use as a normal "pencil rubber" to remove scuffs from baths and tiles, mould and dirt from ceramic tile grout and stubborn water marks from baths.

 This product is incredible and so easy to use.
 Suitable for enamel baths, acrylic baths, fibreglass baths, ceramics and stone resin shower trays, simply mix this two part filler and apply with a spatula (supplied).
 Sand down and spray with the enamel spray...Ask any bathroom fitter how many times he has dropped his ceramic tile nips into a shower tray and chipped it.
 He will tear your arm off for this product!